Aquarium of the Pacific - Online Learning Center - Species Print Sheet

 Swell sharks are harmless unless handled or provoked.

 Swell sharks have a defensive mechanism that is resorted to if seriously threatened.
-A shark that feels a need for protection, curves its body into a “U” shape by taking its tail into its mouth, and pumps water or air into its stomach.
-It can inflate or swell to about twice its natural size, which might lock it into a nook or cranny or create enough increase in size to deter a would-be predator.
+A shark that feels a need for protection curves its body into a “U” shape by taking its tail into its mouth, and pumps water or air into its stomach.
+It can inflate or swell to about twice its natural size, which might lock it into a nook or cranny or increase its size enough to deter a would-be predator.
 When the danger is past, the swell shark makes a bark-like noise and expels the air or water, returning to its natural size.
-This behavior is the basis for where the swell part of the swell shark’s common name.
+This behavior is the basis for the swell shark’s common name.